ch1c4g0/network-plus/labs/vpn-labs/00-ipsec.md

 # What is IPSec?

 IPSec short for Internet Protocol Security, is a type of tunneling protocol that uses the IKEv2, ISAKMP, Security Policies, to negotiate secure connections.
-IPSec can be configured as https://medium.com/liveonnetwork/ipsec-vpn-c4605c5aba95point-to-point or mobile (remote style connection).
+IPSec can be configured point-to-point or mobile (remote style connection).

 ## IKE